User Guide

 Changing the cost : changecost

 Do some pets cost more to board in your daycare than others?
-You can use the changecost
+You can use the changecost command to

 change the parameters for cost calculation for each pet.

-Cost is incremented in real-time and is calculated based on FLAT_RATE + (TIMESTAMP - CURR_TIME * RATE)
+Cost is incremented in real-time and is calculated based on FLAT_RATE + (TIMESTAMP - CURR_TIME * RATE).

 Note: